 There is also another alternative to owning a boat, and that is boat sharing – a part ownership option with other owners.
 The US has been doing this for years and they also have some popular boating membership clubs.
 And it does seem to be becoming more popular in Australia.
-We’re looking more into this way of boating and we’ll share a new post on it soon.
+Do a search for it in your local area and you might be pleasantly surprised at what comes up!

-Whichever way you decide to go, equally have their own pros and cons.
-You just have to make the right decision for you.
+Whichever way you decide to go, they equally have their own pros and cons.
+You just have to make the right decision for yourself.

 If you decide to buy, make sure you have a pretty healthy wallet, and budget for those unexpected costs.
 Boating is not worth financial hardship.
 Hire instead if you are in doubt.